Patterson-Sullivan theory for Anosov subgroups: Critical exponent

-Since the action $\G\acts X$ is properly discontinuous, $\dR$ is bounded above by the {\em volume entropy} of $X$ which is finite.\footnote{Finiteness of the volume entropy of a symmetric space follows, for instance, from the fact that $X$ has curvature bounded below combined with the Bishop-G\"unter volume comparison theorem, see e.g. \cite[Sec.
+Since the action $\G\acts X$ is properly discontinuous, $\dR$ is bounded above by the {\em volume entropy} of $X$ which is finite.\footnote{Finiteness of the volume entropy of a symmetric space follows, for instance, from the fact that $X$ has curvature bounded below combined with the Bishop--G\"unter volume comparison theorem, see e.g. \cite[Sec.
 11.10, Cor.
-4]{BC}. } For the Finsler critical exponent, (\ref{eqn:dist_ineq}) implies the following lower bound,
+4]{BC}. } For the $\tb$-critical exponent, (\ref{eqn:dist_ineq}) implies the following lower bound,

-Finiteness of $\dF$ is more subtle because, in general, $\df$ is only a pseudo-metric and therefore, the orbital counting function $N_\F$ may take infinity as a value.
+Finiteness of $\dF$ is more subtle because, in general, $\df$ is only a pseudo-metric and therefore, the orbital counting function $N_\tb$ may take infinity as a value.
 However, if the angular radius of the model Weyl chamber $\smod$ with respect to $\tb$ is $<\pi/2$, then $\df$ is a metric equivalent to $\dr$ and, consequently, $\dF$ is finite in this case.
 In particular, when $G$ is simple, then diameter of $\smod$ is $<\pi/2$ and therefore, $\dF$ is finite.

 The following finiteness result holds in the general pseudo-metric case.